Imzeee/Job_Web_Scraper/README.md

 Python program that uses Selenium to scrape job advertisements.

-Program should be run on Linux with Opera Browser installed.
+Program should be run on Linux with Opera Browser version 74 installed.